EXCLUSIVE-Huge fentanyl haul seized in Asia's biggest-ever drugs bust

 As well as being easier and cheaper to produce than heroin, strong synthetic opioids like fentanyl can be readily concealed and transported as only small amounts can deliver thousands of doses.
 At a time when the coronavirus pandemic has closed borders and curbed movements in many countries, the UNODC is concerned that fentanyl will still spread around the world.

-For decades, Asian crime syndicates in partnership with ethnic minority militias have used the Golden Triangle - centred on northern Myanmar and including parts of Laos and Thailand - to grow opium and refine heroin.
-More recently, meth production by groups such as the Sam Gor syndicate has exploded in the region, in part due to a crackdown in neighbouring China.
+For decades, Asian crime syndicates in partnership with ethnic minority militias have used the Golden Triangle - centered on northern Myanmar and including parts of Laos and Thailand - to grow opium and refine heroin.
+More recently, meth production by groups such as the Sam Gor syndicate has exploded in the region, in part due to a crackdown in neighboring China.

-Zaw Lin said the methylfentanyl had come from a neighbouring country but declined to identify it.
+Zaw Lin said the methylfentanyl had come from a neighboring country but could not confirm which one.
 Myanmar police documents reviewed by Reuters said most of the seized drugs, precursors and equipment had come from China.
 China, along with Mexico, has been a major supplier of fentanyl to North America but escalating law enforcement efforts have brought a slump in Chinese exports of the synthetic opioid to the United States, according to the U.S. Drug Enforcement Administration.

 Mexican cartels have picked up the slack but the UNODC said recent difficulties obtaining precursors from China had crimped their fentanyl production.
 Northern Myanmar's proximity to China makes it an attractive alternative for Asian drug syndicates looking to produce fentanyl and other synthetic opioids, analysts said.